Nest Notes

 How Homeownership Builds Stability

 Here’s where things start to shift.
 When you own your home, your monthly payment goes toward something you actually own.
 That alone changes the entire dynamic.
-Suddenly, you’re building equity — a form of long-term wealth that grows with every mortgage payment.
+Suddenly, you’re building equity.
+Equity is the difference between your home’s market value and what you still owe on your mortgage.
+CFPB notes that buyers usually build equity slowly in the first years of a loan because a larger share of early payments goes toward interest rather than principal.

 There’s also the emotional side of stability.
 Owning your home means you decide how long you stay.
 No unexpected moves, no last-minute rent increases, no looming sense of “temporary.”
 You can finally breathe — and plan ahead.